Autumn Colours of Japan | Sisterhood Womens Travel

 Kyoto - Hiroshima - Miyajima (B.L)

-This morning, our main luggage will be couriered to our hotel in Osaka, while we take a detour to the historic regions of Hirosma and Miyajima.
-(An overnight bag will be required for our overnight stay).
+This morning, our main luggage will be couriered to our hotel in Osaka, while we take a detour to the historic regions of Hiroshima and Miyajima.
+(An overnight bag will be required for our overnight stay.)

-We'll travel by bullet train to Hiroshima before boarding a ferry across to Miyajima Island; an island famous for its natural scenery, many wild deer, and Itsukushima Shrine.
-The view from Itsukushima Shrine is considered one of the top 3 of Japan.
+We'll travel by bullet train to Hiroshima before boarding a ferry across to Miyajima Island, an island famous for its natural scenery, many wild deer, and Itsukushima Shrine.
+The view from Itsukushima Shrine is considered one of the top 3 in Japan.

 We'll return to Hiroshima with lunch at a local restaurant, followed by a visit to the sombre Peace Memorial Museum as well as the Atomic Bomb Dome.